-"General Level 1 Procurement" shall mean all procurements of \$5,000 or less.
+"General Level 1 Procurement" shall mean all procurements of \$5,000 or less, which are not an emergency or petty cash procurement.

-"General Level 2 Procurement" shall mean all procurements of more than \$5,000 but do not exceed \$45,000.
+"General Level 2 Procurement" shall mean all procurements of more than \$5,000 but do not exceed \$45,000, which are not an emergency procurement.

-"General Level 3 Procurement" shall mean all procurements of more than \$45,000.
+"General Level 3 Procurement" shall mean all procurements of more than \$45,000, which are not an emergency procurement.